Red Clapp's Favourite Pear

 Soil Preference: Sandy loam, loam, clay loam, avoid chalky soils.
 Prefers average to dry conditions but is intolerant of wet climates, avoid planting anywhere that floods for more than two weeks in the spring.

-Growth Habits and Disease Resistance: Vigorous and hardy with an upright growth pattern, has heavy crops.
+Growth Habits and Disease Resistance: Vigorous, precocious, and hardy with an upright growth pattern, has heavy crops, spur bearing.
 Susceptible to mildew, fireblight, and stony pit, and very susceptible to scab.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)